Clyde 1 (Ayrshire): Programming

 On Monday 10 July 2017, West FM ceased broadcasting from Ayr and moved its studio output to Clyde 1's Clydebank studios.
 The station retained its local breakfast, albeit presented from Clydebank, with news, sales and charity staff based in Prestwick.

 In August 2024, it was announced that after 27 years of the West FM name, the station would be rebranded to 'Clyde 1 Ayrshire' from 16 September 2024 and share all output with Clyde 1 whilst retaining local news, weather and travel bulletins.
-The station's highly popular breakfast show, Ali & Michael in the Morning, was axed and replaced by Clyde 1's Bowie at Breakfast.
-Ali & Michael have since moved to Now Ayrshire Radio.
+The station's breakfast show, Ali & Michael in the Morning, was replaced by Clyde 1's Bowie at Breakfast.

 News and Sport

 Clyde 1 Ayrshire broadcasts local news bulletins hourly.
 Headlines are broadcast on the half hour during weekday breakfast and drivetime shows, alongside sport and traffic bulletins.

-National bulletins from Sky News Radio are carried overnight with bespoke networked Scottish bulletins at weekends, produced from Radio Clyde's newsroom in Clydebank.
+National bulletins from Sky News Radio are carried overnight with bespoke networked Scottish bulletins at weekends, produced from Radio Clyde's newsroom in Glasgow.